Get your super ready for tax time

 If you earnt up to $37,000 this year, you may be eligible to receive a low income super tax offset (LISTO) payment of up to $500.

 You don’t need to do anything to receive a LISTO payment.
-Just make sure your super fund has your tax file number.
+Just make sure your super fund has your tax file number (and complete your tax return).

-The LISTO is 15% of the concessional super contributions you or your employer pays into your super fund, that includes the superannuation guarantee, up to a maximum of $500.
+The LISTO is 15% of the concessional super contributions you or your employer pays into your super fund, that includes the superannuation guarantee, up to $500.

 It’s designed to ensure those on lower incomes don’t pay more tax on their super contributions than on their take-home pay.